ibaykoc/KData/README.md

 With `@KData` you don't need to write all of the validation, because `@KData` will do all of that for you.

 ### First
-- Add `@KData` annotation to your *raw* data class,
+- Add `@KData` annotation to your *raw* data class.
-- Pass the name that will be the name of the valid data class to `validatedClassName` parameter
+- Pass the name that will be the name of the valid data class to `validatedClassName` parameter, or if you're not specified the `validatedClassName` the default validatedClassName will be _raw_ data class name with "Validated" postfix.
 ```kotlin
 // Your newly created valid data class will be named "LoginUiData"
 @KData(validatedClassName = "LoginUiData")